‘Bold And The Beautiful’ Spoilers For Week Of September 3: Ridge Pits Hope Against Steffy

 She Knows Soaps states that Katie (Heather Tom) will turn to Thorne (Ingo Rademacher) now that she has finally signed the papers to file for sole custody of Will (Finnegan George).
 She will be torn as she knows that Will (Finnegan George) deserves both parents in his life, and she is worried that she is making the wrong decision.
 Thorne will comfort and reassure Katie, telling her that she is doing the right thing for her son.

-B&B viewers saw on Friday’s episode that Hope was admiring the ultrasound photo, when she suddenly doubled over in pain.
+B&B viewers saw on Friday’s episode that Hope was admiring the ultrasound photo when she suddenly doubled over in pain.
 She clutched her stomach and exclaimed, “Oh my God!”
 It seems as if the baby may be in trouble as she and Liam will rush to the hospital on Monday’s episode.

 Tuesday, September 4